stephenmcd/mezzanine/docs/index.rst

 extend them with your own custom content types.

-Further reading includes information about Mezzanine's :doc:`search-engine`, and section on  Mezzanine's :doc:`configuration` which oulines the various settings for configuring Mezzanine.
+Further reading includes information about Mezzanine's :doc:`search-engine`, and a section on Mezzanine's :doc:`configuration` which oulines the various settings for configuring Mezzanine.
 Lastly, you may be interested in browsing the auto-generated docs for each of Mezzanine's :doc:`packages`.